zhughes3/zachary_hughes_wordpress/README.md

 # zachary_hughes_wordpress

-Created with help from https://blog.templatetoaster.com/create-wordpress-theme-scratch/

-## Projects To Add
-3. DoggyDuty
-4. AndroidPhotoTagger
-5. STOR435 StudyGuide Using LaTeX
-6. Web-Tools

 ## UI Builds
 I will be posting the different UI iterations as I complete them.
 Sometimes, I will also add drawings to the UI to note what I want to implement next.